thierrymoudiki/thierrymoudiki.github.io/_posts/2022-03-11-teller-keras-explainer.md

   pip install autokeras
   ```

-  It's worth mentioning that I'm not using `autokeras` here to obtain a _perfect_ model (try a Random Forest on the
+  It's worth mentioning that I'm not using `autokeras` here to obtain a _perfect_ model (try a Random Forest in the
   same setting as the one described below ;) ).
 Rather,
   I'm using it to obtain a relatively _good_ Keras model without much manual tuning.